Sign up to the Devereux Brain Injury Newsletter here

 - Civil actions against the police.

-Devereux has 8 members on the Spinal Injuries Association’s approved list of personal injury and catastrophic injury barristers.
+Several of our members are on the Spinal Injuries Association’s approved list of personal injury and catastrophic injury barristers.

 Our members contribute to specialist publications such as PIBULJ, JPIL and PILJ and give lectures and seminars both externally and as part of our own continuing education programme.